kailashbuki/kailashbuki.github.io/about.md

 permalink: /about/
 ---
 ## News
-🚀 We’re hiring CUDA Performance Engineers to accelerate AI inference at scale for Amazon Bedrock!
+🚀 We’re hiring GPU Performance Engineers to accelerate AI inference at scale for Amazon Bedrock!
 If you’re passionate about optimizing GPU workloads, building high-performance distributed inference solutions and unlocking the efficiency of state-of-the-art foundation models, we should talk.
 Send your CV to kaibud [at] amazon [dot] com.

 ## Bio